AmithKumar29/Web_Scraper/README.md

-# Web_Scraper
+# AI-Web-Scraper
-AI WebScraper: A Python tool to extract YouTube video details like titles, URLs, channels, views, and upload dates using automated web scraping and prompt-based parsing.
+An AI web scraper using ollama, brightdata, selenium and other libraries.